 Method 2: Using the Xbox Game Bar – For gamers and creators

-- Press Windows + G to launch the Game Bar.
+- Hit Windows + G to open the Game Bar.

-- The screenshot will be taken and automatically saved in the “Videos” folder, inside a sub-folder named “Captures.”
+- The screenshot is saved in the “Videos” folder, under a “Captures” sub-folder.

 Pro tip: How to Take a Screenshot Showing Cursor on Windows 11